 - What is included in the I amsterdam city card?

-- Restaurants with a view in Amsterdam
+- Rooftop restaurants in Amsterdam

 - De 9 Straatjes – Amsterdam’s Nine streets